JessicaGreenn/CSCI596-Final-Project/README.md

 Each of these datasets will be used to evaluate the efficiency of our parallel computing solution.

 ## 4. Experiment
-In this experiment, we will evaluate our program using three generated datasets, analyzing its performance under varying levels of parallelism.
-Specifically, we will test with 1, 2, 4, 8, and 16 parallel threads.
-We will record the execution time for each level of parallelism and plot the results to observe performance trends.<br>
+In this experiment, we evaluated our program using three generated datasets, analyzing its performance under varying levels of parallelism.
+Specifically, we tested with 1, 2, 4, 8, and 16 parallel threads.
+We recorded the execution time for each level of parallelism and ploted the results to observe performance trends.<br>

 ![result visualization](./TestResult/result_img.png)
 As expected, calculating the rank for larger graphs takes more time.
 Initially, we observe performance improvements as we increase parallelism; however, beyond 4 threads, the performance gains become minimal.
 This limited improvement beyond a certain level of parallelism may be due to two factors: